Leipzig: Contemporary

 Leipzig is known for its independent music scene and subcultural events.
 Leipzig has for thirty years been home to the Wave-Gotik-Treffen (WGT), which is currently the world's largest Gothic festival, where thousands of fans of goth music gather in the early summer.
 The first Wave Gotik Treffen was held at the Eiskeller club, today known as Conne Island, in the Connewitz district.
 Mayhem's notorious album Live in Leipzig was also recorded at the Eiskeller club.

 Leipzig Pop Up was an annual music trade fair for the independent music scene as well as a music festival taking place on Pentecost weekend.
 Its most famous indie-labels are Moon Harbour Recordings (House) and Kann Records (House/Techno/Psychedelic).
 Several venues offer live music frequently, including the Moritzbastei, Tonelli's, and Noch Besser Leben.

 Die Prinzen ("The Princes") is a German band founded in Leipzig.
 With almost six million records sold, they are one of the most successful German bands.

 The cover photo for the Beirut band's 2005 album Gulag Orkestar, according to the sleeve notes, was stolen from a Leipzig library by Zach Condon.

-The city of Leipzig is also the birthplace of Till Lindemann, best known as the lead vocalist of Rammstein, a band formed in 1994.
+The city of Leipzig is also the birthplace of Till Lindemann, best known as the lead vocalist of Rammstein and Bill Kaulitz and Tom Kaulitz, best known as the main members of Tokio Hotel.